AriFordsham/GHCWiki/commentary.md

   - [C Blocks](block-objects): Haskell FFI support for block objects (closures) in C
   - [Syntax for explicit type application and scoped type variables](explicit-type-application)
   - [Syntax for defining kinds that do not arise from datatype promotion](ghc-kinds/kinds-without-data)
+  - [Lambda-Case](lambdas-vs-pattern-matching): Syntax for full (with branching) pattern matching on arguments of lambda abstractions

 - GHCi Debuger